Can Alcohol Cause Hemochromatosis?

 Hemochromatosis occurs when your body experiences “iron overload” because of issues with iron absorption.
 When working properly, your intestines only absorb the amount of iron your body needs from food.
 If you have hemochromatosis, your body takes in excessive iron, which can be toxic.
 The process that tells your body it has adequate iron levels and shouldn’t absorb more is compromised.

-Hemochromatosis is a condition that can cause or worsen:
+Hemochromatosis is a condition that can cause or worsen illnesses such as:

 • Liver failure